techidaily/site-extra-tips/source/_posts/in-2024-apex-elite-comprehensive-4k-touch-desktops.md

  Some of the most widely preferred screen sizes include 27, 24 and 23 inch displays- note that it is measured diagonally.
 Commonly, most of the consumer systems come with full HD display capability or offer 1080p resolution level.
 Those who have already worked with HP 150 must be aware about how tiring its vertical display appears when you have to lift your hand again and again to initiate touch controls.
 When you need to use your device for long hours then it is always better to have a little tilted back screen so that the shallower angle can serve you with better and comfortable controls.
 It is good to think about AIO’s stand, they offer wide range of motion and some can tilt up to higher angle.

-## Top 4 Best 4K All-in-One Touch Screen Computer

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/xIP8ktrmOdg?si=zRnjbGzM6PDx2jCq" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/U_aNKnMTPjo?si=Og_mEt7NP3Fbsg2n" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Top 4 Best 4K All-in-One Touch Screen Computer

 ### 1\.
 Dell XPS7760-7000 BLK-PUS 27” AIO